 Michelle Phillips Of The Mamas & The Papas was very candid.
 While married to John Phillips, she had an affair with the group’s other male vocalist, Denny Doherty.
 She says “Go Where You Wanna Go” (and do what you wanna do) was written by John as a response to Michelle’s infidelity.
 A decade later in Los Angeles, Lindsey Buckingham wrote “Go Your Own Way” after his breakup with Stevie Nicks.
 It would also be appropriate to do Echo In The Canyon Volume 2 that focused on all of the 1970’s artists who lived in that same area…the Eagles, Jackson Browne, CSN&Y, Linda Ronstadt, J.D.
 Souther, and more.

-Update: Another documentary, Laurel Canyon (on Epix), covers some of the same ground as Echo, but extends to about 1975 to include more artists.
+Update: Another documentary, Laurel Canyon (on Epix), covers some of the same ground as Echo, but extends to about 1975 to include the artists mentioned above and more.
 There’s a review on this site.
-The movie is excellent!
+Laurel Canyon is excellent!

 If you have an interest in the music and artists represented in this film, it’s really “can’t miss”.
 The 90-minute run-time seemed a little short, but there was a good sample of all that “California Dreamin’” that emanated from Laurel Canyon.